Murray2061/Bernoullis-on-the-Mound/README.md

 ## Highlight

 José Soriano moves to No. 1 after a 7.0-IP, 0-run gem.
-Sandy Alcantara, meanwhile, got obliterated by a 6.0-IP, 7-run outing and is down to No. 50.
+Sandy Alcantara, who opened the day at No. 2, got obliterated by a 6.0-IP, 7-run outing and is down to No. 50.

 ## Navigation
 - [View as Webpage (GitHub Pages)](https://murray2061.github.io/Bernoullis-on-the-Mound/) - The mobile-friendly dashboard (cleaner presentation for humans).